-Collaborative approaches to developing joint-treatments

-Many risks affect multiple parts of a large organisation or even multiple organisations within a sector; in these circumstances it can be valuable to collaboratively manage the risk.
+Collaborative approaches to developing joint-treatments for shared risks - Many risks affect multiple parts of a large organisation or even multiple organisations within a sector; in these circumstances it can be valuable to collaboratively manage the shared risk.
 As such, each entity can implement complementary controls and treatments to cover the gaps and inadequacies of others, in a way that manages risk as a whole and keeps costs at an acceptable level.
-This can mean each entity implementing complementary controls and treatments to cover the gaps of others, and as such manage the risk as a whole while keeping cost at an acceptable level.